frankhale/ghosts-of-yarrow/notes/Story.md

 Explore the town and talk to as many people as you can.
 Find out as much information as you need to get you started on your quest.

-## The Woodline South Of The Players Starting Point
+##The Woodline South Of The Players Starting Point

 You turn south and start walking through the tall grass.
 You walk about 25 yards and notice that your feet are starting to get wet.
 The ground is very wet in this location.
-Do you want to continue on or turn around and play it safe?
+It's perhaps 1 and a half feet deep.
+Do you want to continue on or turn around and play it safe or continue on?

+###NOTE

+*The woodline to the south has a swampy area which is in front of it.
+If the player continues and makes the trek through the swampy area then he will eventually come out of it and reach the forest.
+About 30 feet within the woodline is a hollowed out tree which leads to a chamber that contains valuable items that the player will surely want for his journey.*

+If the player continues south passed the hollowed out tree he will come to a beach because the players starting position is on a small peninsula.

+##To the East and West of the Starting Position

+The player can travel to his east or west from the starting position.
+If he does he will encounter a grassy area similiar to his starting position followed by the woodline.
+If he travels through the woodline he'll come to a beach because the area that the player starts is on a small peninsula.